This how-to will teach you how to manually set up a new SQL Server database.

 MySchema with the name of your schema.

 4 Configuring the necessary SQL Server extensions

 For the correct functioning of Mendix, some SQL Server extensions need to be installed.
-This can be achieved via the following command:
+This can be achieved with the following command, which requires a

 CREATE ASSEMBLY [Mendix.SqlServerExtensions] FROM "D:\MyFolder\Mendix\server\runtime\lib\Mendix.SqlServerExtensions.dll" WITH PERMISSION_SET = SAFE;

 The permission above requires CLR to be enabled on the SQL Server instance.
 CLR can be enabled using this query:

 db_ddladmin Database Role